openspp-project/openspp-registry/spp_change_request_create_farm/readme/DESCRIPTION.md

 ## Overview

-The [spp_change_request_create_group](spp_change_request_create_group) module extends the OpenSPP Change Request system to specifically handle requests for adding new group within the registry.
-It leverages the framework provided by the [spp_change_request](spp_change_request) module and integrates with other registry modules to streamline the process of adding group while maintaining data integrity and consistency.
+The [spp_change_request_create_farm](spp_change_request_create_farm) module extends the OpenSPP Change Request system to specifically handle requests for adding new Farm within the registry.
+It leverages the framework provided by the [spp_change_request](spp_change_request) module and integrates with other registry modules to streamline the process of adding farmers while maintaining data integrity and consistency.

 ## Purpose

-* **Specialized Change Request Type**: Introduce a dedicated change request type for adding groups, distinct from other types of registrant modifications.
+* **Specialized Change Request Type**: Introduce a dedicated change request type for adding farmers, distinct from other types of registrant modifications.
 * **Streamlined Data Collection**:  Provide a tailored form for capturing essential information about the new farmer, including personal details, farmer-specific attributes, and desired group membership details.
 * **Group Membership Management**:  Integrate with the [g2p_registry_membership](g2p_registry_membership) module to seamlessly add the new farmer to the specified group upon approval.
 * **Enhanced Validation**: Implement specific validation rules relevant to adding farmers, ensuring the accuracy and completeness of the submitted information.